Republic of Artsakh: Culture

+Monuments

 "We Are Our Mountains" (Մենք ենք մեր սարերը) by Sargis Baghdasaryan is a monument located in Stepanakert.
-The sculpture is widely regarded as a symbol of the de facto independent Republic of Artsakh.
+The sculpture was widely regarded as a symbol of the Republic of Artsakh.
 It is a large monument from tuff of an old Armenian man and woman hewn from rock, representing the mountain people of Artsakh.
-It is also known as Tatik yev Papik (Տատիկ և Պապիկ) in Armenian.
-The sculpture is featured prominently on Artsakh's coat of arms.
+It is also known as Tatik yev Papik (Տատիկ և Պապիկ, "Grandma and Grandpa") in Armenian.
+The sculpture was featured prominently on Artsakh's coat of arms.
 Artsakh has often been portrayed as a "shield" to the Armenian nation that protects it from Pan-Turkism.
 When lecturing his fighters during the First Nagorno Karabakh-War, Monte Melkonian would say "If we lose this land, we turn the last page on Armenian history."

+Museums

-Artsakh State Museum is the historical museum of the Republic of Artsakh.
-Located at 4 Sasunstsi David Street, in Stepanakert, the museum offers an assortment of ancient artefacts and Christian manuscripts.
-There are also more recent items, ranging in date from the 19th century to World War II and from events of the Karabakh Independence War.
+Artsakh State Museum was the historical museum of the Republic of Artsakh.
+Located at 4 Sasunstsi David Street, in Stepanakert, the museum offered an assortment of ancient artefacts and Christian manuscripts.
+There were also more recent items, ranging in date from the 19th century to World War II and from events of the Karabakh Independence War.

 Publications

-Azat Artsakh is the official newspaper of the Republic of Artsakh.
+Azat Artsakh (Armenian: Ազատ Արձախ, lit.
+'Free Artsakh') was the official newspaper of the Republic of Artsakh.
+It had a daily print and was offered in Armenian, English, and Russian.
+Typical topics included the Nagorno-Karabakh conflict, Armenian genocide, and other Armenian-related issues.
+Aside from Azat Artsakh, many print media were published in more than one language, usually offering Russian and English sections in addition to the main Armenian section.

 Sports

-Sports in the Republic of Artsakh are organised by the Artsakh Ministry of Culture and Youth.
-Due to the non-recognition of Artsakh, sports teams from the country cannot compete in most international tournaments.
+Sports in the Republic of Artsakh were organised by the Artsakh Ministry of Culture and Youth.
+Due to the non-recognition of Artsakh, sports teams from the country could not compete in most international tournaments.

-Football is the most popular sport in Artsakh.
-Stepanakert has a well-built football stadium.
-Since the mid-1990s, football teams from Artsakh started taking part in some domestic competitions in Armenia.
-Lernayin Artsakh FC represents the city of Stepanakert.
-In Artsakh, domestic football clubs play in the Artsakh Football League.
+Football was the most popular sport in Artsakh.
+Stepanakert had a well-built football stadium.
+In mid-1990s, football teams from Artsakh started taking part in some domestic competitions in Armenia.
+Lernayin Artsakh FC represented the city of Stepanakert.
+In Artsakh, domestic football clubs played in the Artsakh Football League.
 The Artsakh football league was launched in 2009.
 The Artsakh national football team was formed in 2012 and played their first competitive match against the Abkhazia national football team in Sokhumi, a match that ended with a result of 1–1 draw.
 The return match between the unrecognised teams took place at the Stepanakert Stadium, on 21 October 2012, when the team from Artsakh defeated the Abkhazian team 3–0.

-There is also interest in other sports, including basketball and volleyball.
-Sailing is practised in the town of Martakert.

-Artsakh sports teams and athletes also participate in the Pan-Armenian Games organised in Armenia.
+There was also interest in other sports, including basketball and volleyball.
+Sailing was practised in the town of Martakert.
+Artsakh sports teams and athletes also participated in the Pan-Armenian Games organised in Armenia.

 Holidays

+The following is a list of public holidays in the Republic of Artsakh: